 Chasing the surge is tempting, but the wrong thing to do

 This is a mistake I see all the time, and it’s tempting, I understand.
-I used to do the same thing, but once you kind of get the hang of things, you’ll see why it doesn’t make sense to chase the surge.
+I used to do the same thing, but once you get the hang of things, you’ll see why it doesn’t make sense to chase the surge.
 It rarely, rarely, pays off, and honestly, generally isn’t worth it.
 We have some data behind it, and I can talk a little bit about that.

 See a surge on the map?
 Here’s why you shouldn’t drive there